 Very simple menu.
 Their signature is their “Heart Attack Burger” which is a hamburger topped with foie gras with your choice of either caramelized onion or pineapple on either a brioche or ciabatta bun.
 You can also decide if you want medium-rare, medium or well done beef.
 There is a condiments buffet for you to add lettuce, tomatoes, onions, pickles, jalapenos and salsa to your liking with chili, cheese-sauce, ketchup, mustard, BBQ Sauce, Russian dressing to add as well.
 Its one of the slower places that also gets real busy.
 The nice thing is that they provide plastic gloves to eat with so you dont get greasy hands.
 The burger itself was ok, once I finished the tiny part with the foie-gras there wasnt much flavor left.
 Fried are good and shake not too bad.

-Honorary Mention: L’Bar at the Palais de Chine Hotel and KGB Kiwi Gourmet Burgers
+Honorary Mention: L’Bar at the Palais de Chine Hotel (burger L’Bar now closed) and KGB Kiwi Gourmet Burgers

 Its not exactly a burger joint, but the burger menu at L’Bar at this hotel next to Taipei Main Station is quite good and creative.
 The beef patties are fat and juicy and the lamb burger is unique and delicious.
 The burgers here lean more towards those gourmet burgers at fancy restaurants.
 But nonetheless I enjoy their burgers from time to time.